gbmhunter/blog/content/pages/electronics/components/gnss-gps-modules/_index.md

 </td></tr><tr >
 <td >SWR
 </td>
-<td >SWR is an acronym from **standing wave ratio**.
+<td >SWR is an acronym from <b>standing wave ratio</b>.
 The most commonly used variant of SWR is VSWR, and in terms of GPS is used to describe the amount of reflection that a GPS antenna has.
 An ideal transmission line would have a SWR of 1:1.
 It is related to return loss.
 </td></tr><tr >
 <td >Return loss
 </td>